DimitriPalmer22/Relapse-Code-Documentation/_temp/03-06 Ricky Playtest Notes.md

 ### Other Notes

-- He suggested segmenting the ammo counter to
+- He suggested segmenting the ammo counter to make it even clearer how much ammo the player has left
-- Colliders for enforcer are wonky
+- Hitboxes for the enforcer are wonky (he was shooting them in the shoulder and they weren't dying)
 - Power tutorials needa be finalized
 - He lowkey missed the volumetric lighting
 - Something I noticed is that he killed ALL the enemies instead of running past them